-On May 29, 2023, the Company purchased a 3.125% undivided interest in a Cessna Citation CJ2+ from AirSprint for a total consideration of \$217,672 (\$160,000 USD); and a further \$215,553 was paid during the period ended September 30, 2023 for an additional 3.125% undivided interest.
+On May 29, 2023, the Company purchased a 3.125% undivided interest in a Cessna Citation CJ2+ from AirSprint for a total consideration of \$217,672 (\$160,000 USD); and a further \$215,553 was paid during the period ended December 31, 2023 for an additional 3.125% undivided interest.
+The undivided interest can be sold to a third party purchase any time for fair market value.
 Under the contract, the Company has the right to utilize 25 hours of flying time on the Cessna Citation CJ2+.
 The Company is required to pay an annual overhead fee of \$84,535 to cover aircraft operating costs.
 The Company has the opportunity to sell its interest in the aircraft, as long as AirSprint is used as the agent on the transaction.
 AirSprint will maintain custody and control over the aircraft for the duration of the Company's ownership term.